 To obtain detailed information on the loss evolution, our framework requires the target $F$ to scale in a specific way with growing $p$.
 In this paper we mostly focus on the simple scenario in which $F$ is an identity tensor:

 At $\nu=2$ this corresponds to learning the identity matrix, while at $\nu=3$ this target is closely related to learning modular addition (see Appendix \ref{app:modular_addition}).
 More general naturally scalable targets that can be covered by our framework include linear combinations of tensors defined by general delta functions, as well as various random teacher models.
-The architectures of the learned models can also be significantly generalized, including, for example neural networks with polynomial activations.
+The architectures of the learned models can also be significantly generalized, including, for example, neural networks with polynomial activations.
 However, these extensions are beyond the scope of the present paper.

 We assume the weights $u_{k,i_m}^{(m)}$ to have i.i.d. random normal initializations with variance $\sigma^2$.
-In the sequel we will be interested in classifying and analytically computing the expected loss trajectory $\mathbb E[L(t)]$ of the gradient flow in the large size limit $p,H\to\infty$.
-We will see that the results depend in a complex way on the tensor order $\nu$, the presence of symmetry, and the mutual scaling between $p, H$ and $\sigma^2$.
+In the sequel we will be interested in classifying and analytically computing the expected loss trajectory $\mathbb E[L(t)]$ of the gradient flow in the large-size limit $p,H\to\infty$.
+We will see that the results depend in a complex way on the tensor order $\nu$, the presence of symmetry, and the mutual scaling among $p, H$ and $\sigma^2$.